-Project Name and Sponsor Project Name: Cable Car Barn Rehabilitation Implementing Agency: SFMTA Prop L Expenditure Plan Information Prop L Program: 06- Muni Transit Maintenance, Rehabilitation, and Replacement Project In Brief Project Description for MyStreetSF (80 words max): The Cable Car Barn Rehabilitation Project will environmentally clear a program of projects to upgrade and rehabilitate various capital components at the historic facility including replacing obsolete electrical equipment, modernizing the electrical infrastructure of the cable car fleet, and improvements to the Cable Car Barn Museum.
-Other capital improvements include, but a not limited to, crane replacement, restroom and office upgrades, accessibility improvements, passenger and freight elevator replacement, roof replacement, and seismic retrofitting.
-This Prop L request will also fund design of critical upgrades to the 12kV electric power system.
-Project Location and Limits: The Cable Car Barn is located at 1201 Mason Street and is bounded by Jackson Street, Washington Street, Taylor Street, and Mason Street in the Nob Hill neighborhood of San Francisco.
-Supervisorial District(s): Citywide, District 3 Is the project located on the 2022 Vision Zero High Injury Network ?
-No Is the project located in an Equity Priority No Community (EPC)?
+Project Name and Sponsor Project Name: Cable Car Barn Rehabilitation Implementing Agency: SFMTA Prop L Expenditure Prop L Program: Rehabilitation, and Replacement Project In Brief Project Description for MyStreetSF (80 words max): upgrade and rehabilitate various obsolete electrical equipment, and improvements to the Cablinot limited to, crane replacements passenger and freight elevator Prop L request will also fund defined to the control of t ion Project will environmentally clear a program of projects to us capital components at the historic facility including replacing modernizing the electrical infrastructure of the cable car fleet, e Car Barn Museum.
+Other capital improvements include, but are ent, restroom and office upgrades, accessibility improvements, replacement, roof replacement, and seismic retrofitting.
+This esign of critical upgrades to the 12kV electric power system.
+Project Location and Limits: at 1201 Mason Street and is bounded by Jackson Street, et, and Mason Street in the Nob Hill neighborhood of San Supervisorial District(s): Citywide, District 3 Is the project located on the 2022 Vision Zero High Injury Network?
+No Is the project located in an Equity Priority Community (EPC)?
 Which EPC(s) is the project located in?
-N/A Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero). landmarks, both nationally and Secretary of the Interior's Stand originally built in 1888 but was recent rehabilitation in 1984 in decades, the facility needs reha- of the cable car service for the The overall purpose of this pro- are needed at the historic CCB Museum, replace obsolete, criti infrastructure of the cable car fil limited to, crane replacement, passenger and freight elevator However, due to financial cons proposed scope is targeting th at the facility.
+N/A Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero). landmarks, both nationally and Secretary of the Interior's Standoriginally built in 1888 but was recent rehabilitation in 1984 in decades, the facility needs rehabilitation in 1984 in decades, the facility needs rehability needs are needed at the historic CCB Museum, replace obsolete, critinfrastructure of the cable car flimited to, crane replacement, passenger and freight elevator.
+However, due to financial consproposed scope is targeting that the facility.
 This work will be procured as an enabling project planning phase.
-Prop L funds are requested for design for the 12kV electrical p The Cable Car Barn Project is co 6 Goal 5 - Deliver reliable and of Goal 9 - Fix things before the infrastructure, Goal 10 - Position the agency Outreach will be conducted du notify the CCB operations team provide an opportunity for inpu- necessity of cable car shutdow Cable Car operations.
-While po- SFMTA staff, transit planning, the ject is to complete a variety of critical capital improvements that to improve working conditions at the facility - including the CCB ical electrical equipment, and modernize the electrical eet.
-Other critical capital improvements include, but are not restroom and office upgrades, accessibility improvements, replacement, roof replacement, and seismic retrofitting. traints to rehabilitate the Cable Car Barn in its entirety, the e critical upgrade of the 12kV electrical power as the top priority designed to address the obsolete electrical infrastructure and ct to still fit within the overall phased approach developed in environmental review of the full scope of the project and the ower system.
-This is reflected in the Cost & Funding tab. lirectly related to the following SFMTA Strategic Plan Goals: equitable transportation services, y break, and modernize systems and
+Prop L funds are requested for design for the 12kV electrical part of the 10kHz electrical part of the ject is to complete a variety of critical capital improvements that to improve working conditions at the facility - including the CCB cical electrical equipment, and modernize the electrical leet.
+Other critical capital improvements include, but are not restroom and office upgrades, accessibility improvements, replacement, roof replacement, and seismic retrofitting. traints to rehabilitate the Cable Car Barn in its entirety, the e critical upgrade of the 12kV electrical power as the top priority designed to address the obsolete electrical infrastructure and ct to still fit within the overall phased approach developed in environmental review of the full scope of the project and the lower system.
+This is reflected in the Cost & Funding tab. directly related to the following SFMTA Strategic Plan Goals: equitable transportation services, y break, and modernize systems and

 Attachments: Please attach maps, drawings, photos of current conditions, etc. to support understanding of the project.
-Attachment 1: Final Cable Car Barn Master Plan Report, May 2023 Attachment 2: SFMTA Citizen's Advisory Council (CAC) - Engineering, Maintenance, and Safety Committee (EMSC) Meeting, February 22, 2023 and March 24, 2024 Attachment 3: Supplemental Info - Relative Level of Need or Urgency - Additional Detail Type of Environmental Clearance Required: Environmental Assessment (EA) Coordinating Agencies: Please list partner agencies and identify a staff contact at each agency.
+Attachment 1: Final Cable Car Barn Master Plan Report, May 2023 Attachment 2: SFMTA Citizen's Advisory Council (CAC) - Engineering, Maintenance, and S Committee (EMSC) Meeting, February 22, 2023 and March 24, 2024 Attachment 3: Supplemental Info - Relative Level of Need or Urgency - Additional Detail Type of Environmental Clearance Required: Environmental Assessment (EA) Coordinating Agencies: Please list partner agencies and identify a staff contact at each agency.
 SFMTA Environmental Review Team, SF Planning Department, NEPA Region 9 (environmental clearance), SF Department of Building Inspections (DBI), SF Public Utilities Commission, Pacific Gas & Electric (PG&E), SF Public Works - Site Assessment and Remediation (SAR), SF Department of the Environment, and the local community neighborhood groups through SFMTA Public Outreach and Engagement Team (POET).